 Komeno Beach

-To the north of Paxos, above Lakka, Komeno Beach is not as well known but has some enjoyable snorkelling, when the sea is calm.
+To the north of Paxos, above Lakka, Komeno beach is not as well known but has some enjoyable snorkelling, when the sea is calm.
 The best feature is an open cave to the left of the beach, about 250m from shore.
 To the right, there are also a couple of smaller caves and, if you are a confident swimmer, there are some interesting rock features across the next bay.

-Planos Beach
+Panos Beach

-The snorkelling around Planos Bay itself is good, but the real interest here lies around the corner to the left of the beach.
+The snorkelling around Planos bay itself is good, but the real interest here lies around the corner to the left of the beach.
 Snorkelling around this corner is only recommended in calm conditions and for confident swimmers.
-After about 300m you will find swim-throughs, caves and nice arches.
+After about 300m you will find swim throughs, caves and nice arches.

-Creatures You Can Expect To Encounter When Snorkelling in Paxos
+Creatures You Can Expect to Encounter When Snorkelling in Paxos

 There are a great variety of creatures that live in the water around Paxos.
 Below are some of those that you can expect to encounter on most snorkelling trips: